Personalised business insurance

 No, this isn't the start of a bad joke.

 Business insurance can cover your stock for things like theft, damage from a flood or a fire and business interruption due to unexpected problems in your supply chain – all things that would seriously effect the accuracy of your inventory management.

-Our flexible and customisable cover for shops and retail businesses is available from £12.95 per month and includes stock cover as well as public liability, employers' liability (if you need it) and personal accident cover.
+Our customisable cover for shops and retail businesses can include stock cover as well as public liability, employers' liability (if you need it) and personal accident cover.

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.

 - 21 August 20235 minute read

 Claiming on your business insurance policy can be nerve-racking, but there are many things you can do to have a smoother experience.
 Charlotte, one of our in-house claims experts, shares her top tips for making a business insurance claim.